 Requirements Overlapping with the Standard and Draft Amendment

-For personal information protection, most requirements proposed in the Draft Measures overlap with the requirements of the Standard and Draft Amendment.
+For personal information protection, most requirements proposed in the Draft Measures overlap with the requirements of the Standard and the Draft Amendment.
 The key requirements are explained in greater detail below.

 Notice and Consent

-The Draft Measures requires “network operators” (defined as “owners and managers of networks, as well as network service providers”) to publish their “rules for data collection and use” in their privacy policies (or in other forms made available to data subjects) and obtain informed consent from data subjects prior to the collection of their personal information (Article 7 & 9).
+The Draft Measures require “network operators” (defined as “owners and managers of networks, as well as network service providers”) to publish their “rules for data collection and use” in their privacy policies (or in other forms made available to data subjects) and obtain informed consent from data subjects prior to the collection of their personal information (Article 7 & 9).